ksmin23/my-adk-python-samples/RAG/rag-engine-with-vectorsearch/README.md

 Now, you will create a RAG Corpus and ingest documents into it.

 **Run the data ingestion script:**
-The `ingest.py` script creates the RAG Corpus, links it to your Vector Search index, and imports documents.
-This example uses a sample of Alphabet earnings reports that's uploaded to a public GCS bucket.
+The `ingest.py` script can create a new RAG Corpus or add documents to an existing one.

+**Scenario 1: Create a new corpus and ingest documents** This example creates a new corpus using a sample of Alphabet earnings reports from a public GCS bucket.
+You must provide the IDs for the backend Vector Search index and endpoint you created earlier.

 ```bash
 # From the data_ingestion directory